 Google has in fact informed web hosts such as TAD360 back in February 2015, that their response to this growing number of mobile device users was to update their existing search engine algorithm to favour websites that are mobile-friendly over traditional websites.
 The Google search engine exists to ensure relevant content are delivered to intended audiences searching for it.
 This means that a traditional website that is not mobile-friendly becomes downgraded over time.
 You don’t have to take our words for it, here is a test carried out in Fig 1. as follow using an associate’s website before and after it was redesigned to be a mobile responsive website.

 Over time the non-mobile friendly website in Fig 1. will fade away into pages further down in all search engine results.

 Google said there are more searches done from mobile devices than there is from a desktop.
 What does this mean for you as a website owner or business that heavily relies on an online presence?
 For example, if you get to your doorstep, try to open the door and the key breaks in the keyhole.
 Should you wish to call a local locksmith what will your first choice most likely be?
 A mobile, tablet or desktop search?

 Whilst you’re thinking about that here is another scenario, your car broke down on a hard shoulder of a motorway and you reach for your glove compartment to find your recovery company’s number, their contact details are not there.
 Which of the following do you consider next: calling the emergency services or searching for the recovery company’s name from your mobile phone?

 Here is another finding showing how customers view emails today.

-As a full creative design agency with a passion to bring awareness and developments within the web design and marketing sector, Think ADesign has the solution for each client.
-You do not want to miss out on the best of 60% of prospective clients looking for your product(s) or service(s) in 2016.
+As a full digital marketing agency in Manchester with a passion to bring awareness and developments within the web design and marketing sector, we have the solution for each client.
+You do not want to miss out on the best of 60% of prospective clients looking for your product(s) or service(s) in 2016 and beyond.